The Smooth Forcing Extension Method: A High-Order Technique for Solving Elliptic Equations on Complex Domains: Numerical Results

 Finally, we apply the methodology to the heat equation.
 As discussed earlier, applying the BDF-4 time discretization leads to a Helmholtz problem of type (\ref{bdf41}) at each time step.
 We consider the ``external'' problem on the domain in Figure \ref{discshape} and calculate the forcing, initial condition and boundary values from the exact solution \eqn{ u(t,x,y) = e^{\sin(x)}\cos(y)\cos(t). }

-The choice of an exact solution implies that we do not need to jump-start the multi-step scheme by using a single step method for the initial few steps.
+As we are using an exact solution, we do not need to jump-start the multi-step scheme by using a single step method for the initial few steps.
 As in the time-dependent example seen earlier, we opt for regularity constraints of the form (\ref{Tkeq2}).
 In contrast, however, we vary the time-step size with grid spacing due to stability considerations.
 Recall that we invert the Helmholtz operator $\hat{\mathcal{L}} = \mathbb{I} - \frac{12\Delta t}{25} \Delta $ at each time-step; an exceedingly small time-step makes it harder to damp out the high frequencies.
 Instead, we find it more beneficial to scale the number of time steps with the number of grid points.
 Specifically, we opt for $\Delta t = 1/4N$, so that $\Delta t = \Delta x/8\pi$.
-The high order marching scheme then ensures that the time-stepping errors are negligible, allowing us to assess the accuracy in space of the solutions to the iterated Helmholtz problems.
+The high order time integration scheme then ensures that the time-stepping errors are negligible, allowing us to assess the accuracy in space of the solutions to the iterated Helmholtz problems.

 The solutions to an elliptic problem on a domain with a smooth boundary have already been seen to converge faster than $O(N^{-(k+3)})$ and, in particular, sub-geometrically for $k = -1$.
 In addition, that repeated iterations of the solver lead to accurate results has been established by the solutions to the eigenvalue problems.
 These ingredients combine to yield the $L^{\infty}$ convergence plots shown in Figure \ref{heat2dinf}.
 We note that both $k = -1$ and $k = 0$ extensions appear to yield sub-geometric convergence.
 For higher $k$, the errors still decay faster than expected.